rajwinderkaur-tech/rajwinderkaur-tech.github.io/index.md

 # Rajwinder Kaur's Portfolio

 This is my home page!
-My name is Rajwinder Kaur and I am a student at [Cal State Fullerton](http://fullerton.edu/) and my major is computer science.
+My name is Rajwinder Kaur and I am a computer science major at [Cal State Fullerton](http://fullerton.edu/).

 ## Computer Science Projects